-So, did the Mixing Bowl violate the law by having the owners’ children work at the bakery?
+Did the Mixing Bowl owners violate the law by having their children work at the bakery?

 An analysis of this question is below but, first let’s take a look at child labor laws.
 There are two bodies of law at play here:

 - Wisconsin law: Wisconsin employers (or out of state employers with employees who perform work in Wisconsin) are required to follow Wisconsin law.